stellar/js-stellar-sdk/docs/learn/readme.md

 ```

-# Building Transactions
+# Building transactions

 See the [Building Transactions](https://stellar.org/developers/js-stellar/learn/building-transactions/) guide for information about assembling a transaction.

 ## Submitting
-Once you have built your transaction you can submit it to the Stellar network with `Server.submitTransaction()`.
+Once you have built your transaction, you can submit it to the Stellar network with `Server.submitTransaction()`.
 ```js
 var StellarSdk = require('js-stellar-sdk')
 var server = new StellarSdk.Server({hostname:'horizon-testnet.stellar.org', secure: true, port: 443});